rohit7044/Audible-Dataset-Generator-v1.0/README.md

 - CSV reader (Microsoft Excel,etc..)
 - IDE ([PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows))
 # Optional Requirements
-- [Chropath](https://chrome.google.com/webstore/detail/chropath/ljngjbnaijcbncmcnjfhigebomdlkcjo).For finding specific xpath if needed.
+- [Chropath](https://chrome.google.com/webstore/detail/chropath/ljngjbnaijcbncmcnjfhigebomdlkcjo) For finding specific xpath if needed.
 # Installation
 Please go through the installations as stated in the requirements list above.
 Set the python path and chromedriver path as well.
 I am not using virtual environments(not a fan of 🐍)